kitnil/awesome/README.md

 - [shell-safe-rm](https://github.com/kaelzhang/shell-safe-rm) - 😎 Safe-rm: A drop-in and much safer replacement of bash rm with nearly full functionalities and options of the rm command!
 Safe-rm will act exactly the same as the original rm command.
 - [tmuxen](https://github.com/xuxiaodong/tmuxen) - tmux environment made easy.
 - [dnsmasq_sniproxy_install](https://github.com/myxuchangbin/dnsmasq_sniproxy_install) - One-click Install and Configure Dnsmasq and Sniproxy for CentOS/Debian/Ubuntu
-- [wipe-modules](https://github.com/bntzio/wipe-modules) - 🗑️ Easily remove node_modules folder of non-active projects
+- [wipe-modules](https://github.com/bntzio/wipe-modules) - 🗑️ Easily remove the node_modules folder of non-active projects
 - [debian-server-tools](https://github.com/szepeviktor/debian-server-tools) - Tools and living docs 🧬 for Debian-based servers
 - [42FileChecker](https://github.com/jgigault/42FileChecker) - 42FileChecker is a tiny bash script developed at 42 school for testing and checking files according to the rules of the subjects
 - [format-udf](https://github.com/JElchison/format-udf) - Bash script to format a block device (hard drive or Flash drive) in UDF.
 The output is a drive that can be used for reading/writing across multiple operating system families: Windows, macOS, and Linux.
 This script should be capable of running in macOS or in Linux.